-The English curriculum is taught through real books that interest and challenge pupils whilst providing wider knowledge and experiences.
 We aim that our children will learn to read as early as possible to open the world of books, and the knowledge and understanding of the world that this brings.
 We aim for all children to develop the skills to be able to read and comprehend a range of texts for enjoyment and to develop their knowledge of the world.

 At Norwood, we expect every child to read at least five times per week.
 We have found that this approach allows children to practise the skills of reading regularly and those that read at home are more successful in their reading in school.

 We aim that every child will be able to read at least 90 words per minute in Key Stage 1 and 110 words per minute in Key Stage 2.
 Research shows that the more fluent a child reads, the greater their chance of comprehending the text to learn.
 In order to support children with this skill, we have a number of reading buddies who give up their time to listen to children read and implement the paired or repeated reading approach.

 https://www.youtube.com/watch?v=8q2mvF_6K6M (clip of repeated reading in action)

 The Read Write Inc phonics programme embeds children’s understanding of phonics, and ensures that children learn how to use sounds to read and spell phonetically, building spelling patterns through Key Stage 1 and 2.
 Through this programme, we ensure that the vast majority of children are able to read by the end of Year 1 which is matched through our phonics pass rate.